ggercek/image_compare/README.rst

             * See the tables below `Internal Category Comparision with HashSize=16` and `Internal Category Comparision with HashSize=16 Detection Numbers`
         * It is not feasible to create general statements about similarity methods with such a small data set.
-        Under given circumstances, DHash and PHash seems more better candidates compare to PHash and WHash.
+        Under given circumstances, DHash and PHash seems better candidates compare to PHash and WHash.
 As future work, fine tuning of PHash and WHash should be studied.

             * **SSIM** and **NRMSE** both managed to detect all identical files.
-            * SSIM is more resistant to changes and the similarity score closer to zero.
+            * SSIM is more resistant to changes and generates similarity scores closer to zero.
             * NRMSE is more agressive and sensitive to small changes.